timfuller1998-glitch/Fuller-Feuds/replit.md

 # Kirk Debates Platform

 ## Overview
 Kirk Debates is a modern platform designed to facilitate meaningful discussions on important topics.
 It combines traditional text-based debates with live streaming capabilities and AI-powered insights.
 Users can create and participate in debates, share opinions, and engage in real-time discussions across multiple formats.
-The platform aims to be a comprehensive environment for constructive idea exchange, featuring AI-generated cumulative opinions that summarize community perspectives and track debate sentiment.
+The platform features topic-based debate matching that automatically connects users with opposing viewpoints, privacy controls for debate participants, and AI-generated cumulative opinions that summarize community perspectives and track debate sentiment.

 ## User Preferences
 Preferred communication style: Simple, everyday language.